vilya/FetchDeps/README.txt

 It might also be a good idea to switch to dynamic allocation for the variable lists, simply because sooner or later someone is bound to hit those limits.

+We'll need a way to configure, per-project, where dependencies get stored.
+We should be able to sue this to automatically figure out a local filename for each dependency.
+The things we'll want to configure are:
+- Whether we unzip dependencies into the same location, or a separate location.
+  If we use separate locations for each dep url, this will make it easier to upgrade individual dependencies but will add complication to build scripts.
+  Maybe we could keep a list of the files added by each dependency, so that we could uninstall exactly? --> Actually that would be good because we can flag an error if two dependencies install the same file into the same location.
+- Where to store the unzipped dependencies.
+- Which folder to use as temporary storage while downloading and unzipping.